scalawithcats/scala-with-cats/src/pages/adt/structural-recursion.md

 Given an algebraic data type, the transformation can be implemented using structural recursion.

 Just like with algebraic data types, there is distinction between the concept of structural recursion and the implementation in Scala.
-In particular, there are two ways structural recursion can be implemented in Scala: via pattern matching or via dynamic dispatch.
+This is more obvious because there are two ways to implement structural recursion in Scala: via pattern matching or via dynamic dispatch.
-We'll look at both in turn.
+We'll look at each in turn.

 ### Pattern Matching